 - A Scheme of work document is available to each training provider.
 This details the learning outcomes, assessment criteria, notes for guidance, reference and support materials available for the course.
-It is mandatory for the document to be used to assist with lesson planning so that all learning outcomes are met in the delivery of the course (TWCTC) and meet the learners' needs (TWCTC-R).
-Training providers may make minor adjustments to the programme to meet learner needs, as long as the aims and objectives of the course are met. - Training providers can access the supporting materials online in the CITB secure area. - Training providers can also use additional support materials to meet the learners' needs, provided that the aims and learning outcomes of the course are met.

-The Trainer reference includes:

-- a specification for what must be, and what is recommended to be, included in the learner's course workbook - o an outline of the mandatory and optional exercises to support the course.
+It is mandatory for the document to be used to assist with lesson planning so that all learning outcomes are met in the delivery of the course.
+Training providers may make minor adjustments to the programme to meet learner needs, as long as the aims and objectives of the course are met. - Training providers can access the supporting materials online in the CITB secure area. - Training providers can also use additional support materials to meet the learners' needs, provided that the aims and learning outcomes of the course are met. - The Trainer reference includes: - $\circ~$ a specification for what must be, and what is recommended to be, included in the learner's course workbook - \circ an outline of the mandatory and optional exercises to support the course.